 Even after all of the Elvis weddings, bachelor parties and buffet dinners, Las Vegas can still surprise.
 Take the NHL’s newest team, the Vegas Golden Knights, for example.
 No one expected the first-year franchise to do much on the ice.
 But just look at them — in mid-April, the squad became the first hockey team ever to sweep a playoff series in its inaugural season.
+In late May, they were still on the ice.
 No matter how their playoff story concludes, that spark of competitive fire has been eternally lit around the city.

 But the recent cheers around town cannot be reserved for T-Mobile Arena.
 There’s excitement everywhere.
 Look down the Strip and you’ll see all sorts of hotels, restaurants and fun sprouting up.
 The same can be said about downtown Vegas and even further afield, too.
 So, if you’re looking to rewrite your next Sin City story, skip the Cher show and, instead, venture along one of these three paths to reveal a side to Vegas you wouldn’t believe exists.